pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

   where, for example,
   `<pipeline name> <build number>` = `Release-Windows-10-2019b 12`.

-  This allows the deploy pipeline to copy release artifacts from those builds.
+  This gives the pipeline the information required to copy release artifacts from those builds.

 - `release_body`: The description of the release to show on GitHub.
 This will usually be release notes.